roman-neuhauser/Ansel-wiki/Contributing-to-R&Darktable.md

 ## Validation comes fourth

-Approved pull requests will be merged early in the `testing` branch for testing.
+Approved pull requests will be merged early in the `candidate` branch for testing.
+This branch will always be the master branch with all pull requests pending validation on top.
+This is meant to help testing from people who are not necessarily up-to-speed with manual git branches merging.
+Unlike the `dev` branch, `candidate` should not break your edits.

 If no bug or breakage is reported after some time, they will get merged in `master` and the related issues will be closed and moved to the "Done" column of the [project management Kanban board](https://github.com/users/aurelienpierre/projects/1/views/1).

+## When steps get mixed

+If you don't follow those steps, you lose my and everybody's time, you piss me off and get called names.

 # Bugs